Volunteer and Stewardship Directory

 Sacristans and Setting Up for Mass – Volunteers are needed to assist in the maintenance of the Sacristy of the Church by preparing for weekday and Sunday Masses, Adoration and Holy Hour, and maintaining supplies, linens and resources.
 Training will be provided.

 Sacramental Preparation (First Reconciliation, First Eucharist and Confirmation) We prepare students who do not attend Catholic Schools for the reception of the Sacraments.
 Volunteers are needed as Catechists/Teachers, Program Leaders and Program Support to help in the assistance, planning and facilitation of this special ministry of Sacrament Preparation.

-Social Committee / Parish Life – Teams of Volunteers who work to plan Special Parish Social Functions, Dinner/Dances, Special Receptions, Coffee Sundays (after 10:00 AM Mass), Parish Bazaars.
+Parish Community Life Committee – Teams of Volunteers who work to plan Special Parish Social Functions, Dinner/Dances, Special Receptions, Coffee Sundays (after 10:00 AM Mass), Parish Bazaars.
 Volunteers are often found working the kitchen, purchasing supplies and food, cooking, baking and assisting in the set-up and clean-up of events.
 Other events and programs may develop under Parish Life, as we invite the gifts and talents of volunteers to become involved.